-As a Latina, I am searching for themes that express my heritage.
-My recent portrait series of young Latinos with a blackbird was a breakthrough for me.
-I used the bird as a symbol, a kind of spirit guide to help the young people find themselves and succeed.
+As a Latina, I search for themes that express my heritage.
+My portrait series of young Latinos with a blackbird was a breakthrough for me.
+I used the bird as a symbol, a spirit guide to help the young people find themselves and succeed.

 I studied with Cornelia Foss at the Art Student's League.
-She is a master painter.
 In class, she had just the right comment to help me when I was struggling.
 And if she saw me hesitate, she was not beyond taking the brush from my hand and showing me what she meant.
 I liked her teaching style and I benefited immensely from her guidance.

 Among famous American artists, I admire the work of Jacob Lawrence.
 Some of his compositions make my heart stop.
 He used shape like nobody else.
 I also like Richard Diebenkorn and Fairfield Porter, both masters of form and composition.
-I don't paint like any of them, but their work inspires me.
+Their work inspires me.